|Reed Warbler (Carricero Común / Acrocephalus scirpaceus).|

 Just as we were leaving the last hide Heather pointed out a very large but distant raptor which turned out to be our only view of a Spanish Imperial Eagle (Aguila Imperial Ibérica / Aguila adalberti) as it drifted east.

-We then moved on to El Acebuche the visitors centre a little further towards the coast.
+We then moved on to El Acebuche the visitors center a little further towards the coast.
 We first admired the White Storks nest on the building with it's two chicks, more nests were seen in the pine trees on the far side of the pools.
-Next we visited some of the hides seeing much the same species as we had already seen but adding Short-toed Treecreeper (Agateador Común / Certhia brachydactyla), Golden Oriole, Sardinian Warbler (Curruca Cabecinegra / Sylvia melanocephala), Azure-winged Magpie (Rabilargo / Cyanopica cyanus), Woodchat shrike (Alcaudón Común / Lanius senator), Serin (Verdecillo / Serinus serinus) and Collared Pratincole.
+Next we visited some of the hides seeing much the same species as we had already seen but adding Short-toed Treecreeper (Agateador Común / Certhia brachydactyla), Golden Oriole (Oropéndola / Oriolus oriolus), Sardinian Warbler (Curruca Cabecinegra / Sylvia melanocephala), Iberian Magpie (Rabilargo / Cyanopica cooki), Woodchat Shrike (Alcaudón Común / Lanius senator), Serin (Verdecillo / Serinus serinus) and Collared Pratincole.

-On the road out we also picked up a pale phase Booted Eagle (Aguililla Calzada / Hieraaetus pennatus), European Bee-eater (Abejaruco Común / Merops apiaster), and Long-tailed Tits (Mito /Aegithalos caudatus).
+On the road out we also picked up a pale morph Booted Eagle (Aguililla Calzada / Hieraaetus pennatus), European Bee-eater (Abejaruco Común / Merops apiaster) and Long-tailed Tits (Mito /Aegithalos caudatus).